jawadgit/ai-agents-n8n-workflows/README.md

 - configure Open AI Key
 - Configure WhatsApp Business via Meta
 - Run the wrokflow and see the result
+- See youtube for details https://youtu.be/6iCQcbGTfbY

 # Unlimited Blog Automation
 - Import `Blog_Automation.json` and `Image_Automation.json` file into your n8n portal
 - configure Open AI Key and Google Console Cloud App Secret
 - Run the wrokflow and see the result
+- See youtube for details https://youtu.be/m8lCD2-aEvU

 # LinkedIn Post Automation
 - Import `linkedin_post_automation.json` file into your n8n portal
 - configure Open AI Key and Google Console Cloud App Secret and LinkedinIn Secret
 - Run the wrokflow and see the result
+- See youtube for details https://youtu.be/sXUWLoid8z4

 # Book An Appointment Automation
 - Import `appointment_automation___calendar_agent.json` and `university_admission_agent.json` file into your n8n portal
 - configure Open AI Key and Eleven Labs Secret
 - Run the wrokflow and see the result
+- See youtube for details https://youtu.be/hVfuKvU4J_w